Haoyu2/frcc/README.md

     # Figure 1, 2, 26, 27
     ## The previous sweeps produce the logs for these figures.
-    ## See or run plot.sh to aggregate and copy the figures to
+    ## See or run plot_all.sh to aggregate and copy the figures to
     ## `experiments/data/figs/frcc-nsdi26/evaluation/timeseries`.

     # Convergence (Figure 23)